minhlong94/machine-learning/Useful_Materials.md

-# Useful libraries for ML in Python
+# Useful materials and libraries for ML in Python
 Here I save useful libraries that I (may) need when learning ML and competiting.
 Sources are wide: Kaggle, GitHub, Medium, random pages...
 The list will be updated regularly, though not guarantee.